Emo Kids of Color Partners with Cafe Lumiere for Homecoming Art Exhibit in Monterey, Ca

 “I was interested in partnering with Emo Kids of Color because of the message and inspiration the collective draws from.
 I personally love that the aesthetics is very refreshing.
 I hope that the young artists of the Monterey Bay Area find inspiration in their own artists voice.”

-LowPass Magazine, Founders Nando and Karina are the artist features from Salinas, Ca. They explain why these types of partnerships are important and what they hope to see for POC (People of Color) community.
+LowPass Magazine, Founders Nando and Karina from Salinas, Ca. explain why these types of partnerships are important and what they hope to see for POC (People of Color) community.

 “We wanted to work with Emo Kids of Color because there isn’t enough exposure for POC (People of Color) in the central coast and we’d love to see something like that bloom in Monterey County.
 I think it’s important to build relationships between art communities because it allows for everyone’s art to reach the bigest audience which helps everyne spread their art or music.”

 Homecoming will run through March 30, 2019 to April 14, 2019.
 The artists will be present at the opening reception at Cafe Lumiere 365 Calle Principal, Monterey, CA 93940 on Saturday, March 30th from 5PM-7PM.

 About Emo Kids of Color